-Principals are required to complete the OLNA Declaration Form (Appendix 3) and email it to the OLNA Helpdesk prior to each window of the OLNA.
-In small schools, principals may also be required to take on the roles of OLNA coordinator and/or supervisor.
-Refer to the relevant sections of this handbook and/or the OLNA Supervisor's Handbook 2024.
+Principals are required to email the OLNA Declaration Form (Appendix 3) to the OLNA Helpdesk before the start of the school's first test window, or on arrival at a new school.
+In small schools, principals may also be required to take on the roles of OLNA coordinator and/or OLNA supervisor.
+Refer to the relevant sections of this handbook and/or the OLNA Supervisor's Handbook 2025.

-Role of the coordinator
+Role of the OLNA coordinator

-The coordinator's role can be undertaken by a principal, a staff member or a school admin team.
-Coordinators carry out the day-to-day management of the OLNA within a school setting to ensure the proper administration of the OLNA tests.
+The OLNA coordinator's role can be undertaken by a principal, a staff member or a school administrator.
+OLNA coordinators carry out the day-to-day management of the OLNA within a school setting to ensure the proper administration of the OLNA tests.